xyjiang970/xyjiang970.github.io/resume/resume.md

 • Assisted with building page speed measurement tool in Google Sheets, tracking Google Core Web Vitals automatically.

-• Set up Google Data Studio dashboards with Account Managers, decreasing time spent on monthly reports.
+• Set up Google Data Studio dashboards with Account Managers, decreasing time spent on monthly reports to clients.

 • Responsible for data collection from Google Search Console and Google Analytics in preparation for strategy meetings.